-Maui AIDS Foundation now has a PrEP specialist on staff.
+Maui AIDS Foundation now has a PrEP and STI specialist on staff.

-Please call for more information on PrEP or to set up an appointment.
+Please call for more information on clinic times and/or to set up an appointment.
 808-242-4900 or eMail us at email@example.com.
 You can also schedule a PrEP Appointment On-Line HERE.

 Office Hours Mondays – Thursdays: 8:30a – 4:30pm

 MAF’s PrEP Clinic connects HIV-negative individuals to Pre-Exposure Prophylaxis (PrEP), a once-daily pill approved by the Centers for Disease Control and Prevention that is more than 90 percent effective in preventing HIV transmission.
 The PrEP Clinic’s on-staff medical provider can prescribe PrEP, monitor labs, and offer assistance navigating through insurance issues.
 The Clinic also provides education about PrEP to local health providers and the Maui County community at large.

 Pre-exposure prophylaxis (or PrEP) is when people at very high risk for HIV take HIV medicines daily to lower their chances of getting infected.
 A combination of two HIV medicines (tenofovir and emtricitabine), sold under the name Truvada® (pronounced tru vá duh), is approved for daily use as PrEP to help prevent an HIV-negative person from getting HIV from a sexual or injection-drug-using partner who’s positive.
 Studies have shown that PrEP is highly effective for preventing HIV if it is used as prescribed.
 PrEP is much less effective when it is not taken consistently.